Best Subscription eCommerce Platforms for Physical, Digital, and B2B Subscriptions

 - Data richness: Every renewal and cancellation feeds into personalization loops — better recommendations, smarter bundles, and less churn.

-- Operational leverage: Predictable revenue means better inventory, fulfillment, and cash flow management, especially for DTC brands juggling physical goods.
+- Operational leverage: Predictable revenue enables better inventory, fulfillment, and cash flow management, especially for DTC brands that handle physical goods.

 For SaaS or digital businesses, it’s even simpler: recurring billing is the default expectation.
 The friction lies in how flexibly you can model it — not whether you should.